 This is a basic introduction to the college recruiting landscape.
 I’m sure there will be many who will read this and think, “you’ve got to be kidding-how could you not know this?”
 Yet, you would be surprised at how many families don’t know that D3 schools don’t offer athletic scholarships or that some rules will depend on the college’s conference.
-Consider this a review of the basic terms that you need to know to even start the college recruiting process.
+Consider this a review of the basic college athletic terms that you need to know to even start the college recruiting process.

 Groups Regulating College Athletics

 Colleges belong to a sanctioning organization that makes the rules for intercollegiate play and the college recruiting process.
 As members, the colleges and universities make the rules that they agree to abide by.
 They also decide on any enforcement mechanisms.
 The most commonly known organization is the National Collegiate Athletic Association (NCAA) because of the BCS Bowl Series for football and the March Madness Tournament for basketball.

 You need to understand the scholarship rules before you start the college recruiting process.
 The sanctioning organizations set the maximum number of scholarships allowed per sport along with rules and regulations for athletes and coaches.
 It’s important to realize that just because a school is allowed 10 scholarships doesn’t mean that it actually has to offer them.
 There isn’t any one public place where colleges list the actual number of scholarships they fund.
 Depending on the sport, estimates are that only half of allowable scholarships are actually funded.